 Applying primer when painting over dark-colored paint is absolutely essential, especially if you're repainting it a lighter color.
 Otherwise, it could take several coats before you see a solid wash of color.
 Even then, the dark paint color could be tinting the lighter color, so you won't get the results you're seeking.
 Applying primer first fixes this problem.

-Wallpaper and Wood Paneling
+5. When Painting Wallpaper or Wood Paneling

-If you're painting over wallpaper, whether vinyl or paper, you should apply a coat of primer.
-Paper wallpaper absorbs paint much like new drywall and needs a coat of PVA primer to ensure a uniform topcoat.
+If you're painting over wallpaper, whether vinyl or paper, apply a coat of primer first.
+Paper wallpaper absorbs paint and needs a primer to smooth things out and ensure an even topcoat.
 Vinyl wallpaper isn't porous, but it needs PVA or shellac-based primer to ensure paint adhesion.

 The same is true for finished wood paneling.
 After de-glossing the paneling with a solution of trisodium phosphate and water, apply a coat of primer to prevent the topcoat from peeling or bubbling.

 Primer isn't always necessary.
 Feel free to skip it if you're painting a wall that has been previously painted with flat (or matte) paint, especially if it is a light color.